Trump is not 'man enough' to testify in Jan. 6 probe, Pelosi says

 On Friday, the select committee announced that it had issued the subpoena to Trump, giving him until Nov.
 4 to submit a wide range of documents related to his activities before and after the deadly Jan.
 6 attack by the former president's supporters.
 The panel also informed Trump that it wants him to appear for testimony on or about Nov.
 14.

+Since he lost the 2020 election, Trump has insisted he is the victim of widespread voter fraud, an allegation that has been dismissed by scores of court cases and audits.

+Nevertheless, Trump has maintained he did nothing illegal in pressing that case, including on the day of the Capitol riot.
+He regularly refers to the congressional panel as the "unselect committee" and has accused it of waging unfair political attacks on him.

-The attack on the Capitol erupted as Trump supporters attempted to stop Congress from formally certifying Democrat Joe Biden's decisive win in the 2020 presidential election.
+The violence at the Capitol erupted as Trump supporters attempted to stop Congress from formally certifying Democrat Joe Biden's decisive win in the 2020 presidential election.

 Trump and Pelosi have had a long, stormy relationship.